Are you looking to master the art of backpacking in Thailand? Then you’ve come to the right place (digital high-five).

-Buses are the undisputed king of traveling Thailand.
+Buses are the undisputed king of traveling in Thailand.

 When booking buses make sure to get the VIP ticket which only costs a couple of dollars more.
 Perks of the VIP ticket include extra legroom, snacks, a blanket, and a reclining seat.

-There are only a few airports on islands and sadly the budget airlines don’t fly there direct.
-Instead, you fly to a nearby airport then hop on a bus/ferry combo to get to your destination.
-Bangkok Airways is the only airline I know that flies directly to the islands like Koh Samui and these tickets are expensive.
+There are only a few airports on the islands and sadly budget airlines don’t fly there direct.
+Instead, you fly to a nearby airport and then hop on a bus/ferry combo to get to your destination.
+Bangkok Airways is the only airline I know that flies directly to the islands like Koh Samui in Thailand and these tickets are expensive.
 Although, sometimes you can score a good fair on Skyscanner or Kayak so it is worth a quick search.

-For example, a night bus or train ticket from Bangkok to Chiang Mai costs around 15-20 USD.
+For example, an overnight bus or train ticket from Bangkok to Chiang Mai costs around 15-20 USD.

-Minibus is a code word for van.
+A minibus is a code word for a van.
 They are a little more expensive than the VIP buses and have less legroom.
-Basically, you are sacrificing comfort for speed.
+You are sacrificing comfort for speed.

 However, because they are fast they are ideal for smaller journeys and day trips.

 Chances are you will have to hail a few cabs before you find one that will agree but it will save you a lot of money.
 If you can’t find a taxi that is willing to use the meter then turn to Lyft or Uber Bangkok which is insanely cheap.

 Thailand is a very safe country for travelers.
 However, it is always smart to brush up on your safety tips.